bulletmark/pystand/README.md

 ### Command `show`

 ```
-usage: pystand show [-h] [-D] [release]
+usage: pystand show [-h] [-a] [release]

 Show versions available from a release.

 positional arguments:
   release     python-build-standalone YYYYMMDD release to show (e.g.
               20240415), default is latest release

 options:
   -h, --help  show this help message and exit
-  -D, --distribution  also show all available distributions for each version
+  -a, --all   also show all available distributions for each version from the
-                      from the release
+              release
 ```

 ### Command `path`